Build your Jupyter dashboard using Solara

 districts.value = ["Soutern", "Northern"]

-We can now explore out data much faster, since we don't need to re-run the cells that depended on it.
+We can now explore our data much faster since we don't need to re-run the cells that depend on it.

 Adding controls

-We created a mini app in our notebook that is declarative and reactive, but we still need to manually modify the values by executing a code cell, while we promised a UI to control it.
-Luckily, all Solara input components supports reactive variables.
+We created a declarative and reactive mini app in our notebook, but we still need to manually modify the values by executing a code cell in our Notebook.
+Now, let us create a UI to control it.
+All Solara input components support reactive variables.
 This means that controlling a reactive variable using a UI element is often a one-liner.

 solara.SelectMultiple("District", all_values=[str(k) for k in df_crime["PdDistrict"].unique().tolist()], values=districts)